 A unique architectural experience at MNBAQ

-We are only a month away from the Culture Business Conference in New York.
-As a taster for the conversations to come, we thought we’d interview a few of our talented speakers.
-We talked to Silvia Melchior, Head of Individual Giving at the English National Ballet about engaging patrons and helping them to focus on philanthropy rather than benefits.
+Earlier this year, we talked to Silvia Melchior, Head of Individual Giving at the English National Ballet about engaging patrons and helping them to focus on philanthropy rather than benefits.
 Here are some of her tips about successful individual giving strategies.

 Focus on what works